lilbandit1979/cnmb_pages/pages/category/blog/07.registration-2018/default.md

 | Tiermohan | Y | N |
 | Timahoe Scoil Cianóg Naofa (with Staplestown and Coill Dubh for all competitions) | Y (Incomplete Roll Nos.) | N |
 | Two Mile House | Y | N |

+2018 registration has been brought forward to December to:
+* Allow the committee more time to assign divisions and fixtures.
+* Allow the committee time to remind schools to submit player registration.
+* <p>Cumann na mBunscol Kildare would like to sincerely thank all of our members for giving their time and hard work year in, year out.
+We look to seeing you all on the playing pitches in the new year.</p>